SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/revision.md

 description: Basics
 ---

-The saved results from the seasonal adjustment multi-process can be refreshed when new or modified observations are available.
+The saved results from a seasonal adjustment multi-process can be refreshed when new or modified observations are available.
 JDemetra+ offers several options for refreshing the output, which are in line with the *ESS Guidelines on Seasonal Adjustment* (2015) requirements.

-1. To refresh the results open previously saved workspace using the path *File* → *Open Workspace*.
-Choose the multi-document from the *Workspace* window (see 2.1.1) and double click on it to display the multi-document menu (*SAProcessing*).
+1. To refresh the results open a previously saved workspace using the path *File* → *Open Workspace*.
+Choose the multi-document option from the *Workspace* window (see 2.1.1) and double click on it to display the multi-document menu (*SAProcessing*).